An Easy Tiffin Recipe For Chocolate Lovers

-Keep the tiffin in an air-tight container and place in the fridge for up to 5 days.
+Keep the tiffin in an airtight container and place it in the fridge for up to 5 days.
 Place a sheet of parchment paper between each layer to avoid the tiffin slices or bars sticking together.

 How To Freeze

-If you want to freeze the chocolate tiffin for later, simply cut the tiffin into squares or leave whole and place in a freezer-safe container or a freezer bag.
-Wait for them to defrost before eating.
+If you want to freeze the chocolate tiffin for later, simply cut the tiffin into squares or leave it whole and place in a freezer-safe container or a freezer bag.
+Wait for it to defrost before eating.

 What Equipment You Need

-Baking Tin: This chocolate tiffin recipe uses a 9″ baking tin to create 16 slices.
+- Baking Tin: This chocolate tiffin recipe uses an 8″ baking tin to create 16 slices.